Build

 Wiring

-Since this GPS breakout module is being used with the RPi, you’ll need to have access to the Raspberry Pi’s UART (Universal Asynchronous Receiver-Transmitter) interface.
-For the purposes of this tutorial, this interface is the best way to send and receive data serially from the GPS breakout module to the RPi rather than through a USB port.
+To communicate with the GPS breakout module, you’ll need access to the Raspberry Pi’s UART (Universal Asynchronous Receiver-Transmitter) interface.
+This interface is optimal for sending and receiving data serially from the GPS breakout module to the RPi, rather than through a USB port.
 The TX (transmitter) pin of the GPS module sends bits to the RPI's RX (receiver) pin and vice versa.

 Wire the GPS breakout module to the RPi as shown.
 Connect the Raspberry Pi to your computer to act as the power supply and program the computer board.